AFOSA is a Tax-Exempt Nonprofit Charity

 Principal Supporters:

-We are grateful for support in kind from Microsoft, Inc., Adobe, Inc., Google, Inc., the U. S. Bureau of Land Management, the Town of Dewey-Humboldt, Arizona, and Academic Distributing, Inc. AFOSA would not exist without the many generous contributions of funds, time, equipment, and space made by the friends of open space in the Agua Fria River Basin and elsewhere in the U. S.
+We are grateful for support from Microsoft, Inc., Adobe, Inc., Google, Inc., the U. S. Bureau of Land Management, the Town of Dewey-Humboldt, Arizona, and Academic Distributing, Inc. AFOSA would not exist without the many generous contributions of funds, time, equipment, and space made by the friends of open space in the Agua Fria River Basin and elsewhere in the U. S.

 Pingback: Park and flood: why do we let planners pave over our green valleys? | Patrick Barkham | Opinion | The Guardian | GarryRogers Nature Conservation